-Note: If a thermal limit is open, 24VAC will not be present at the pressure switch.
+Note: If a thermal limit is open, 24VAC will not be present at either pressure switch.

-- 3. After steps a, b, and c are confirmed, the inducer relay is closed energizing the inducer motor. - 4.
-As the inducer ramps up, PS will close. - 5.
-When PS closes, the ignitor relay on the IFC will close.
-The ignitor is energized.
-The ignitor warm up is approximately 17 seconds. - After the ignitor warm up, the gas valve relay is closed, which energizes the gas valve solenoid to allow ignition. - The first burner will ignite, and flame will crossover to the remaining burners, establishing current to the flame sensor.
-Proof of flame must be established within 4 seconds.
+- After steps 2a, b, and c are confirmed, the variable speed inducer is energized and will run at the predetermined factory default 1st stage inducer speed.
+As the inducer ramps up, PS1 will close. - 4.
+When PS1 closes, the ignitor relay on the IFC will close.
+The ignitor is energized and warm up is approximately 20 seconds.

+- After the ignitor warm up, the 1st stage gas valve relay is closed, energizing the 1st stage gas valve solenoid to allow ignition. - 6.
+The first burner will ignite and flame will crossover to the remaining burners, establishing current to the flame sensor.
+Flame sensing must take place within 4 seconds. - Once flame sense has been achieved, a timer on the IFC starts and after the "Blower On" delay has completed, the indoor blower will energize and run at the 1st stage gas heating speed. - During this time, the variable speed inducer will start its 1st stage learning routine, seen as Lr I on the seven segment LED display.
+HE I and Lr I will alternately be displayed until the learning routine has been successfully completed.
+See Learning Routine section below for specifics. - Once the 1st stage learning routine has successfully been achieved, the seven segment LED will alternately read: